lilaspourpre/acl-2020/_pages/program/accepted.md

 ### LNCS

-How fast Uniform Capacitated Facility Location Problem on a path graph is solved<br/>
+How Fast Can the Uniform Capacitated Facility Location Problem Be Solved on Path Graphs<br/>
 <i>Alexander Ageev, Edward Gimadi and Alexandr Shtepa</i>

 A Local Search Algorithm for the Biclustering Problem<br/>